parryc/thevoid/templates/zmnebi/verbs.md

 These parts are:

 * **preverb**: a prefix used in some tenses.
 * **person markers**: can either be before, after, or on both sides of the root, depending on the person.
-Georgian verbs distinguish between 1st, 2nd, and 3rd person, as well as singular or pluarl.
+Georgian verbs distinguish between 1st, 2nd, and 3rd person, as well as singular or plural.
 There is no distinction in gender.
 * **version**: a vowel before the root that can indicate to whom the action is directed, among other things.
 * **root**: the core part of the word that everything is tacked on to.
 * **PFSF**: the "Present Future Stem Format", which is a vowel+consonant syllable (vowel is optional) that appears after the root in some tenses.